Adam Voges: Early career

 Born in Subiaco, Western Australia, Voges was raised in Rockingham, and attended Safety Bay Senior High School.
 In WACA District Cricket, he originally fell under the Rockingham-Mandurah District Cricket Club's recruitment zone, but transferred to the Melville Cricket Club on a special permit.
-He went on to tour with the Western Australia under-19 cricket team, and captained the side during the 1998–99 season, later playing for Australia at under-19 level.
+He went on to tour with the Western Australia under-19 cricket team, and captained the team during the 1998–99 season, later playing for Australia at under-19 level.
 Voges was the winner of the 2001–02 Olly Cooley Medal for the best player in the WACA grade cricket competition.
 Voges made his first-class debut on 8 December 2002 for Western Australia in the Pura Cup match against Tasmania.
 After averaging only 17 with the bat in the four matches he played, he spent the 2003/04 season playing grade cricket.

 2004/05/06 seasons

-He made his List A debut in the ING Cup match against Tasmania in October 2004, and was also recalled to the Pura Cup side.
+He made his List A debut in the ING Cup match against Tasmania in October 2004, and was also recalled to the Pura Cup team.
 In just his second one-day match at North Sydney Oval, Voges set the record for the fastest domestic one-day century, bringing up his 100 off only 62 balls (and hitting the ING sign on one of his 7 sixes, which earned him $50,000).
 He finished the ING Cup season with an average of just under 32, and a Pura Cup average of 72 from 6 matches.

 2005/06 was a mixed season, which saw him average 34 in Pura Cup and 49 in the ING Cup.